Revision 08-1; Effective January 1, 2008

 • through the month of the child’s 19th birthday.

-For these Types of Assistance (TOAs), the first six-month period is a continuous eligibility period and the second six-month period is a non-continuous eligibility period.
+These Types of Assistance (TOAs) have a 12-month continuous eligibility (CE) certification period.
 Calculate the estimated eligibility end date as follows:

 Emergency Medicaid

-Emergency Medicaid ends the earlier of either the end date of the emergency condition or the last day of the application month.
+Emergency Medicaid ends either the end date of the emergency condition or the last day of the application month, whichever is earlier.

 TP 40